Wsm2110/Faster.Map/README.md

 ﻿# Faster.Map

-The goal of Faster.Map is to create a more efficient and performant alternative to the Dictionary and ConcurrentDictionary classes provided by .NET.
-These standard collections are widely used for key-value pair storage in .NET applications, but they have certain limitations, particularly in high-performance and concurrent scenarios.
+Faster.Map provides high-performance hashmaps, each with unique features to suit different needs.
+It’s built to be faster and more efficient than standard Dictionary and ConcurrentDictionary.

 ## Available Implementations: